 By Uriel Quilinguing

 (Uriel C. Quilinguing is a former president of the Cagayan de Oro Press Club who, for more than three decades, had been editor in chief of Cagayan de Oro-based newspapers, including this paper.
-For reactions, e-mail them to firstname.lastname@example.org.)
+For reactions, email them to email@example.com.)